Tomev/qcflow/docs/source/llms/llm-evaluate/index.rst

 .. code-block:: python

-    answer_similarity = mlflow.metrics.genai.answer_similarity(
+    answer_similarity = qcflow.metrics.genai.answer_similarity(
         model="openai:/gpt-4o",
         proxy_url="https://my-proxy-endpoint/chat",
         extra_headers={"Group-ID": "my-group-id"},
     )

-3. MLflow AI Gateway Endpoints
+3. QCFlow AI Gateway Endpoints
 ##############################

-`MLflow AI Gateway <../deployments/index.html>`_ is a self-hosted solution that allows you to query various LLM providers in a unified interface.
-To use an endpoint hosted by MLflow AI Gateway:
+`QCFlow AI Gateway <../deployments/index.html>`_ is a self-hosted solution that allows you to query various LLM providers in a unified interface.
+To use an endpoint hosted by QCFlow AI Gateway:

-1. Start the MLflow AI Gateway server with your LLM setting by following `these steps <../deployments/index.html#quickstart>`_.
+1. Start the QCFlow AI Gateway server with your LLM setting by following `these steps <../deployments/index.html#quickstart>`_.
-2. Set the MLflow deployment client to target the server address by using :py:func:`~mlflow.deployments.set_deployments_target()`.
+2. Set the QCFlow deployment client to target the server address by using :py:func:`~qcflow.deployments.set_deployments_target()`.
 3. Set ``endpoints:/<endpoint-name>`` to the ``model`` parameter in the metrics definition.

 .. code-block:: python

-    from mlflow.deployments import set_deployments_target
+    from qcflow.deployments import set_deployments_target

-    # When the MLflow AI Gateway server is running at http://localhost:5000
+    # When the QCFlow AI Gateway server is running at http://localhost:5000
     set_deployments_target("http://localhost:5000")
-    my_answer_similarity = mlflow.metrics.genai.answer_similarity(
+    my_answer_similarity = qcflow.metrics.genai.answer_similarity(
         model="endpoints:/my-endpoint"
     )